Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

-In other words, $V$ is a product neighborhood of an interior boundary component of some subcompressionbody of $C$.
+See \S \ref{compression bodies} for the definition of a compression body.
+When $C $ is a compression body, a compression body $D \subset C$ such that $\partial_e D=\partial_e C$ is called a \emph {subcompression body} of $C$.
+So, the conclusion above is that $V$ is a product neighborhood of an interior boundary component of some subcompressionbody of $C$.
 The corollary has content even if $\mathcal U$ is empty, as long as $M $ is a compression body.
 For example, if $S$ is the boundary of a knotted compact core in a handlebody $M$, then $S$ cannot be a level surface in a wide product neighborhood.

-\begin {proof} Let $\partial_{e} C$ be the exterior boundary of $C$, and let $\Sigma \subset C$ be an interior boundary component of the characteristic compression body of $\partial_{e} C$ within $C \setminus int(V)$.
-By Proposition \ref{incompressible-incompressible}, if $L$ is large then either \begin {enumerate} \item $\Sigma$ is isotopic in $C$ to a level surface of $V $, \item $\Sigma$ is incompressible in $C$, and hence is isotopic to an interior boundary component $\Sigma'$ of the compression body $C$. \end {enumerate}
+\begin {proof} Let $\partial_{e} C$ be the exterior boundary of $C$, and let $\Sigma_- \subset C$ be an interior boundary component of the characteristic compression body of $\partial_{e} C$ within $C \setminus int(V)$.
+By Proposition \ref{incompressible-incompressible}, if $L$ is large then either \begin {enumerate} \item $\Sigma_-$ is isotopic in $C \setminus int(V)$ to a boundary component of $V$, or \item $\Sigma_-$ is incompressible in $C$, and hence is isotopic to an interior boundary component $\Sigma_+$ of the compression body $C$. \end {enumerate}